Which Roku Streamer Is Best in 2026? A Simple Comparison

 • All the Roku’s have the same UI.
 All of the newer models listed above have good processors that allow for snappy interfaces.

-• Roku has previously used the Ultra, Premiere, Express, and Streaming Stick names for prior models, so make sure you know what you are getting (model # in parenthesis is the best indicator).
+• Roku has previously used the Ultra and Streaming Stick names for prior models, so make sure you know what you are getting (model # in parentheses is the best indicator).

 Recommendations